Symmetry deduction from spectral fluctuations in complex quantum systems

 Even for systems whose Hamiltonian is not well-defined or unknown as in the case of complex nuclei, experimentally observed nuclear resonance data can be analyzed to characterize its fluctuation statistics and find its number of irreps.
-We consider a sequence of experimentally observed neutron resonances for $Ta^{181}$ nucleus \cite{Ta} whose NN spacing distribution is discussed in Ref. \cite{rev_brody}, and it does not match the Wigner surmise.
-On calculating higher-order ratio distributions, remarkably, Eq. \ref{maineqn} holds good for $k=2$, and this is further confirmed by the minima of $D(\beta')$ for $\beta'=2$ in Fig. \ref{Ta181}.
-This indicates that two independent symmetry sectors might be present, and the resonances drawn from each symmetry sector displays level repulsion.
-This is indeed the case, as confirmed in Refs. \cite{Ta, rev_brody}, that this measured sequence consists of a superposition of levels having angular momentum $J=3$ and $4$.
-When symmetry decomposed, they are in broad agreement with Wigner surmise.
-Clearly, for an arbitrary sequence of measured levels, HOSRs based on Eq. \ref{maineqn} can unambiguously identify the true fluctuation character and the number of symmetry sectors.
-Typically in experiments and sometimes even in simulations, the problem of missing levels is encountered \cite{missing_levels} leading to incorrect identification of universality class of fluctuations and number of irreps.
-We tested the robustness of Eq. \ref{maineqn} to missing levels by deleting randomly chosen entries in a given sequence of levels from a superposition of GOE spectra.
-Upon computing $D(\beta')$ in each case (details in \cite{supp}), it was observed that Eq. \ref{maineqn} holds good even if up to 20 to $30\%$ of the levels are removed as higher-order fluctuations are largely insensitive to randomly missing levels, which is a practical advantage of the method.
+It is assumed that the system being observed is in the putative regime in which RMT results can be applied.
+We consider a sequence of experimentally observed neutron resonances for $Ta^{181}$ nucleus \cite{Ta} whose NN spacing distribution, discussed in Ref. \cite{rev_brody}, does not match the Wigner surmise.
+On calculating HOSR distributions, remarkably, Eq. \ref{maineqn} holds good for $k=2$, further confirmed by the minima of $D(\beta')$ for $\beta'=2$ in Fig. \ref{Ta181}, and the corresponding KS test results.
+This indicates the presence of two independent symmetry sectors, and is indeed the case, as confirmed in Refs. \cite{Ta, rev_brody}.
+This measured sequence consists of a superposition of levels having angular momentum $J=3$ and $4$, and when symmetry decomposed, are in broad agreement with Wigner surmise.
+Clearly, for an arbitrary sequence of measured levels, if random matrix description is valid, HOSRs based on Eq. \ref{maineqn} can unambiguously identify the true fluctuation character and the number of symmetry sectors.

+In experiments, often measurement errors lead to missing levels \cite{missing_levels} and hence incorrect identification of the fluctuation character and number of irreps.
+The robustness of Eq. \ref{maineqn} to missing levels in a superposition of GOE spectra was tested in two ways; (a) by randomly deleting levels, (b) by preferentially deleting one of a pair that is nearly degenerate.
+Upon computing $D(\beta')$ in each case (details in \cite{supp}), the scaling in Eq. \ref{maineqn} holds good even if $20-30\%$ (40\%) of the levels are removed through random deletions (deletion of near-degenerate levels).
+This is because higher-order fluctuations are unaffectected by, and hence largely insensitive to, randomly missing levels.
+This virtue is inherent to this method and has practical significance for analyzing experimental data.